GCC High SharePoint Migration

 The Microsoft Authorization for Office 365 Government (AOS-G) program is the certification that authorizes a Microsoft partner to provision GCC High tenants.
 Only AOS-G certified partners can stand up the destination tenant; partners without AOS-G certification require subcontracting to an AOS-G partner for the provisioning step, which introduces scope-of-responsibility ambiguity at the most compliance-sensitive part of the project.
 AOS-G certification is verifiable on Microsoft’s partner directory; defense contractors should require partners to name their AOS-G certification on the contract face sheet.

 CMMC framework depth is the second criterion.
+The partner needs working knowledge of the NIST 800-171 Rev 3 control set at the implementation level, not at the marketing level.
 The implementation-level test is whether the partner can describe how each in-scope control maps to specific SharePoint configuration evidence the C3PAO will request, and whether the partner has produced System Security Plan documentation that a C3PAO has actually assessed.
-Partners who can describe NIST 800-171 at the family level but cannot describe specific control implementations are at the marketing level, not the implementation level.
+Partners who can describe NIST 800-171 at the family level (AC, AU, SC) but cannot describe specific control implementations (AC-2 documented provisioning workflows, AU-2 SharePoint document access event capture) are at the marketing level, not the implementation level.

 Named senior consultants is the third criterion.
-Defense contractor IT Directors should require the contract to name the senior consultants who will execute the work, with documented GCC High deployment experience and CMMC framework knowledge.
-As a Microsoft Gold Partner since 1997 with 600+ Microsoft platform implementations, i3solutions delivers GCC High migration engagements with named senior consultants only, with no offshore delivery and no junior-heavy staffing.
+Defense contractor IT Directors making this decision should require the contract to name the senior consultants who will execute the work, with documented GCC High deployment experience and CMMC framework knowledge.
+The pattern recognition from prior failed migrations consistently surfaces the same root cause: junior staff or subcontracted execution teams without the framework depth to produce defensible compliance documentation.
+As a Microsoft Gold Partner since 1997 with 600+ Microsoft platform implementations completed across SharePoint, Power Platform, and systems integration, i3solutions delivers GCC High migration engagements with named senior consultants only, with no offshore delivery and no junior-heavy staffing.

 SharePoint Customization Analysis vs. Migration-Tool Execution